ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: boolean
     :Default: false

     Setting `hideToggleAll` to `true` will hide the "toggle all" link in the consent notice.
-(Attention: This option is not supported in the current Klaro release.
-Once this is fixed, this option will be enabled again.)

 Append Buttons
 ==============